thomasnield/oreilly_intro_to_mathematical_optimization/outline.md

 - How neural networks use gradient descent
 - Types of gradient descent
 - EXERCISE
-    - Partial derivatives
-    - Learning rate too big
-    - Learning rate too small
+    - Learning rate too big/small
     - Machine learning versus optimization - which to use?

 - POST-CLASS HOMEWORK